Maintenance

 CDL Pre-trip Inspection Checklist

-Tractor, bus, and truck pre-trip inspection checklists look a little different, depending on the type of vehicle that needs to be checked before heading out.
+Tractor, bus, and truck pre-trip inspection checklists vary by vehicle type.
 With ToolSense you can create custom forms and checklists.
-Here is an example of what a printable pre-trip inspection checklist might look like:
+Here’s an example of what a printable pre-trip inspection checklist might look like:

 1. Passenger Side Engine